We (novel): Literary significance and influences

 In The Right Stuff (1979), Tom Wolfe describes We as a "marvelously morose novel of the future" featuring an "omnipotent spaceship" called the Integral whose "designer is known only as 'D-503, Builder of the Integral'".
 Wolfe goes on to use the Integral as a metaphor for the Soviet launch vehicle, the Soviet space programme, or the Soviet Union.

 Jerome K. Jerome has been cited as an influence on Zamyatin's novel.
 Jerome's short story The New Utopia (1891) describes a regimented future city, indeed world, of nightmarish egalitarianism, where men and women are barely distinguishable in their grey uniforms (Zamyatin's "unifs") and all have short black hair, natural or dyed.
 No one has a name: women wear even numbers on their tunics, and men wear odd, just as in We.
 Equality is taken to such lengths that people with well-developed physiques are liable to have lopped limbs.
 In Zamyatin, similarly, the equalisation of noses is earnestly proposed.
 Jerome has anyone with an overactive imagination subjected to a levelling-down operation—something of central importance in We.
 There is a shared depiction by both Jerome and Zamyatin that individual and, by extension, familial love is a disruptive and humanizing force.
 Jerome's works were translated in Russia three times before 1917.
-Jerome's Three Men in a Boat is a set book in Russian schools.

-In 1998, the first English translation of Cursed Days, a diary kept in secret by anti-communist Russian author Ivan Bunin during the Russian Civil War in Moscow and Odessa was published in Chicago.
+In 1998, the first English translation of Cursed Days, a diary kept in secret in 1918-20 by anti-communist Russian author Ivan Bunin during the Russian Civil War in Moscow and Odessa was published in Chicago.
 In a foreword, the diary's English translator, Thomas Gaiton Marullo, described Cursed Days as a rare example of dystopian nonfiction and pointed out multiple parallels between the secret diary kept by Bunin and the diary kept by D-503.

 Publication history

-Zamyatin's literary position deteriorated throughout the 1920s, and he was eventually allowed to emigrate to Paris in 1931, probably after the intercession of Maxim Gorky.
+Zamyatin's literary position deteriorated throughout the 1920s; he was eventually allowed to emigrate to Paris in 1931, probably after the intercession of Maxim Gorky.

 The novel was first published in English in 1924 by E. P. Dutton in New York in a translation by Gregory Zilboorg, but its first publication in the Soviet Union had to wait until 1988, when glasnost resulted in it appearing alongside George Orwell's Nineteen Eighty-Four.
 A year later, We and Brave New World were published together in a combined edition.

 In 1994, the novel received a Prometheus Award in the "Hall of Fame" category.